intuitivesoft/test-repo1/readme.txt

 create a readme file
 add comments to readme file
-it's cold and windy today
+it's warm and sunny today